memphisdev/documentation/docs/memphis/concepts/security.md

 ---
-description: >-
-  This section describes authentication and authorization features in Memphis.
+description: This section describes authentication and authorization features in Memphis.
 Both methods enable the operator to control access to Memphis.
 cover: /assets/Memphis concepts (2).jpeg
-coverY: 0
+title: Security/Authentication
 ---

 # Security/Authentication